 Let’s face it, sext happens.
-There are many different reasons you may be sexting: you’re in a long distance relationship, or you’d rather do it virtually than physically.
+There are many different reasons you may be sexting.
+You might be in a long distance relationship or you’d rather do it virtually than physically.
 No matter why you choose to sext, there are ways to practice safe sexting.

 If you lost your phone and a stranger picked it up, what would they find?
 Would your friends scroll on to anything you didn’t want them to see as they’re looking through your photo album to check out a pic of that new dress you just bought?

 To be safe with your sexts, whether they’re words or pictures, press send, then immediately delete them off your phone.
 And make sure you’re not backing up your photos automatically to the cloud!

 Leave something to the imagination

 Covering up and leaving something to the imagination can be just as fun and exciting as baring all, and it is definitely much, MUCH safer for you.
 Remember, taking and sending sexually explicit pictures, even if they’re self-portraits, can be considered a felony, as you are technically creating and disseminating images of minors.
 Less is more when it comes to sexting – less skin, that is.